GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Software Quality Attributes

-Earlier we implicitly invoked some [software quality](https://en.wikipedia.org/wiki/Software_quality) attributes, such as simplicity, reusability, maintainability, clarity, flexibility, correctness and evolvability.
+Earlier we implicitly invoked some [software quality](https://en.wikipedia.org/wiki/Software_quality) attributes, such as simplicity, reusability, maintainability, clarity, flexibility, correctness, and evolvability.
 To understand what may act as major considerations in the choice of a software architecture, and also by which aspects it may be constrained or evaluated, we need more examples:

-* Granularity - the number of physical nodes needed to deploy an architectural solutions.
+* Granularity - the number of physical nodes needed to deploy an architectural solution.
 * Performance - implies system performance characteristics such as throughput and response times.
 * Scalability - the extent to which the system is capable of growing after its initial deployment.
 * Elasticity - the ability of a system to add and remove capacity based on demand.